National patrimony

 National patrimony is the store of wealth or accumulated reserves of a national economy.
 In addition to monetary reserves and other financial holdings, national patrimony also encompasses a nation's non-monetary wealth or reserves, such as its national monuments, cuisine, and artistic heritage.

 National patrimony is related to—but not synonymous with—the concepts of national essence and national heritage.
 National patrimony more strongly reflects a nation's assets (physical, intellectual, monetary, etc.) than a spirit of cultural unity, although the assets themselves may indeed embody or contribute to such a unifying spirit.

 China

 In Chinese, the term "national essence" is translated as guocui 國粹, and the journal Guocui xuebao 國粹學報 (Journal of National Essence) was established in 1905 with the aim of preserving and protecting China's artistic national patrimony.
-This journal originally was divided into seven sections, four of which are topical in nature and represent specific aspects of what might be considered China's "national essence" and, by extension, national patrimony:
+This journal originally was divided into seven sections, four of which were topical in nature and represented specific aspects of what might be considered China's "national essence" and, by extension, national patrimony: